-After showing us the bedrooms and giving us the WiFi password, Allison the owner mentioned casually that a crocodile lived in the pond in the backyard, and that we might get a glimpse if we were lucky, especially if we went out at night.
+After showing us the bedrooms and giving us the WiFi password, Allison the owner mentioned casually that a crocodile lived in the pond in the backyard, and that we might get a glimpse if we were lucky, especially if we went out at night or were to continue reading on the terrace during a hot afternoon when it came out to sunbathe.
 Then more talk about where to find the towels, and how there was no hot water.
 I’m honestly not sure what else she said, because I promptly stopped listening to all of her non-herpetological jibber jabber.
 Thoughts of Crocodylus acutus were consuming my imagination, and the spectre of an animal in the backyard that could literally consume me was too much.
 I had to get out there.

 Moments later, we hurried down the steps and headed for the pond, a small impoundment where Jorge, the patriarch of the family, raised shrimp and baitfish for his forays into the mangroves.
 The crocodile had taken up residence here and feasted on the easy pickings.
 As we neared the pond, the family’s pack of dogs, a motley and raucous crew of ten or so pitbulls, schnauzers and combinations thereof, raced ahead to prove their mettle to us and to each other.